COVID Policies COVID Vaccination Policy Issued September 7 2021 Updated January 17 2022

-PSE institutions are required to implement mandatory COVID-19 vaccination policies pursuant to instructions issued by the OCMOH.
-Mandatory COVID-19 vaccination policies are to be in place by September 7, 2021.
+PSE institutions were required to implement mandatory COVID-19 vaccination policies pursuant to instructions issued by the OCMOH.
+Mandatory COVID-19 vaccination policies were in place by September 7, 2021.

 PSE institutions must also remind international students to meet all federal requirements prior to or upon arriving in Canada.